xrapid-group/xrfiber/index.md

 #### 6.3.2.1.
 Overview

-The settings/options have 3 main categories, reached by tapping on the segmented control: User (1), Diagnostic (2), Print (3).
+The settings/options have 4 main categories, reached by tapping on the segmented control: Practitioner (1), Diagnostic (2), Print (3), Institution (4).

 ![][image-19]

 Figure 6.11.
-Settings screens with the User (left), Diagnostic (middle) and Print (right) settings.
+Settings screens with the Practitioner (left), Diagnostic (center left),  Print (center right) and Institution settings.

-Notice at the bottom (4) the version and Build number between parentheses — communicate those when requesting support.
+Notice at the bottom (8) the version and Build number between parentheses — communicate those to xRapid when requesting support.

 All changes need to be validated, by hitting the Save button at the bottom right of the screen.
 Cancelling restores the last saved options.

 #### 6.3.2.2.
-User
+Practitioner

 All the users informations are private, and not exchanged with xRapid-Group: they are mainly used for app-generated reports, and QC/QA purposes.
 The printed, PDF or CSV reports will have all the information the user has entered in this section.